lawmana/EV333_AtmosphericScience/FinalProject/FinalProject.md

 ## 4. How to change the axis extent for a regional map

-If you’d like to plot a regional instead of global map, you can update the axes extent using the ax. set_extent() method.
+If you’d like to plot a regional instead of global map, you can update the axes extent using the `ax.set_extent()` method.
 This should be done after you plot the data but before you save the figure.

-In Figure 1 above the axes were set to [5° to 35°N, 65 to 100°W].
+In Figure 1 above the axes were set to [5° to 35°N, 65 to 100°W] using the following line of code:
 ```
 ax.set_extent([-100+360, -65+360, 5, 35], crs=ccrs.PlateCarree())
 ```

-A more generic example is shown below where you can update longitude1, longitude2, latitude1, and longitude2 to you values:
+A more generic example is shown below where you can update longitude1, longitude2, latitude1, and longitude2 to the bopunds you'd like for your region:
 ```
 ax.set_extent([longitude1, longitude2, latitude1, latitude2], crs=ccrs.PlateCarree())
 ```